Honoring a Loved One

 Their commitment to aid K-State cancer research is also evident in all the work they did for the Kaw Valley Rodeo Association's Tough Enough to Wear Pink efforts.
 For more than 10 years, Tough Enough to Wear Pink night at the rodeo has honored cancer survivors and raised awareness and funds for the Johnson Cancer Research Center.
 During the Klinglers' time at the helm, they wore pink as they inflated pink balloons, sold pink merchandise and cooked for cowboys.
 Thanks to them and other dedicated partners, $80,000 was raised during those years of Tough Enough to Wear Pink !

 After his wife, Midge, a cancer survivor, passed away, C. Clyde Jones, K-State professor emeritus of management and former member of the Johnson Cancer Research Center's advisory council, chose to honor her memory and find joy in giving by establishing a scholarship in her honor.
 The Margaret "Midge" Jones Memorial Cancer Research Fund will support the faculty-led research training of undergraduate students.

-"I love the center's undergraduate program because it helps young people form career choices early on," C. Clyde said.
+"I love the center's undergraduate program because it helps young people form career choices early on," Clyde said.

 This is Clyde's second endowed fund.
 He and Midge established the Karen Eileen (Jones) Prevette Memorial Cancer Fund in 2004 to honor their daughter Karen, who had passed away from cancer earlier that year.
-The fund also honors Midge's brother John Moren Scheldrup and C. Clyde's sister Eileen Jones Luck, both of whom passed away from cancer.
+The fund also honors Midge's brother John Moren Scheldrup and Clyde's sister Eileen Jones Luck, both of whom passed away from cancer.
 Ten students had benefited from this fund as of spring 2017.